Albertype Co. Collection of North Carolina Photographs (Collection P0074)

 Patrick, Ben Moore Photographic Collection (Collection P0016)

-- Ben Moore Patrick was working as a writer and photographer for the Durham Herald-Sun when he took the images in the collection between October 1941 and May of 1942.
+- Ben Moore Patrick was working as a writer and photographer for the Durham Morning Herald and The Durham Sun when he took the images in the collection between October 1941 and May of 1942.
 His goal was to document the landscapes, peoples, and communities that would be directly impacted by the construction of Camp Butner in Granville and Durham counties, N.C.
-The collection consists of black and white photographs taken by Ben Moore Patrick in different areas of Granville and Durham counties, N.C.
+The collection consists of black-and-white photographs taken by Ben Moore Patrick in different areas of Granville and Durham counties, N.C.
 Patrick took the images between October 1941 and May 1942 before construction began on Camp Butner, a United States military facility built in the area during World War II.
 The images document the rural communities and residents displaced by construction of the camp.
 The collection includes a few early construction scenes at the camp, but most of the images are of homes; farmlands; farm buildings; railroads; churches; and residents, some of whom were African Americans.

 Peatross, C. Ford Collection on William Nichols Architecture (Collection P0063)